 After graduating from ISU in 2002, Sanderson spent 2003 and 2004 as a special assistant in the athletic department at Iowa State before joining the ISU coaching staff as an assistant coach in 2004-05.
 He was promoted to the assistant head coach position the next year and then became the Cyclones' head coach for the 2006-07 season.

 In 2009, Sanderson's team went 15-3 in duals, won its third straight Big 12 title and took third place at the NCAA Championships in St. Louis (just 12 points out of first place).
-The Cyclones also crowned another national champion.
-In three years at Iowa State, Sanderson's teams went 44-10, won three conference crowns, qualified all 30 wrestlers for nationals, and earned 15 All-American awards and two individual national titles.
+The Cyclones also crowned another National Champion.
+In three years at Iowa State, Sanderson's teams went 44-10, won three conference crowns, qualified all 30 wrestlers for nationals, earned 15 All-American awards and two individual national titles.

 In 2010-11, Sanderson reached the pinnacle of the collegiate coaching mountain by guiding Penn State through a stunning season filled with records, championships and memories that thrilled the Penn State faithful.
 Sanderson led the Nittany Lions to their first-ever Southern Scuffle Co-Championship and first Virginia Duals Championship since 1991.
-While guiding Penn State to a 6-1-1 conference mark, Sanderson equaled the most Big Ten dual meet wins in Penn State history in just his second year at the helm of the Nittany Lions (Penn State won six Big Ten duals in 1998).
-He led Penn State to the school's first ever Big Ten Championship on March 5-6 and was named 2011 Big Ten Coach of the Year.
+While guiding Penn State to a 6-1-1 conference mark, Sanderson equaled the highest Big Ten dual meet wins in Penn State history (1998).
+He led Penn State to the school's first ever Big Ten Championship and was named 2011 Big Ten Coach of the Year.
 He became the first coach in NCAA history to be named both the Big Ten and Big 12 Coach of the Year.
-Saving the best for last, he led the Nittany Lions to the 2011 NCAA National Championship in Philadelphia on March 17-19, Penn State's first since 1953 and Sanderson's first as a collegiate head coach.
+Saving the best for last, he led the Nittany Lions to the 2011 NCAA National Championship in Philadelphia, Penn State's first since 1953 and Sanderson's first as a collegiate head coach.

-During the 2011-12 season, the national watched as Sanderson lead Penn State to a 13-1 dual mark including a school record 7-1 Big Ten dual record to earn a share of the 2012 Big Ten dual meet championship.
-Sanderson then made it two in a row by leading Penn State to the 2012 Big Ten Championship at Purdue on March 3-4.
+During the 2011-12 season, the nation watched as Sanderson led Penn State to a 13-1 dual mark, including a school record 7-1 Big Ten dual record to earn a share of the 2012 Big Ten dual meet championship.
+Sanderson then made it two in a row by leading Penn State to the 2012 Big Ten Championship at Purdue.
 He was named 2012 Big Ten Coach of the Year, earning the honor for the second straight season.
-Two weeks later, Sanderson led Penn State to a second straight NCAA crown, helping Penn State to become just the fifth team in NCAA history to win back-to-back titles.
-He was named NWCA National Coach of the Year (for the second time in his career) at the conclusion of the championships in Des Moines.
+Two weeks later, Sanderson led Penn State to a second straight NCAA crown, helping Penn State to become the fifth team in NCAA history to win back-to-back titles.
+He was named NWCA National Coach of the Year for the second time in his career at the conclusion of the championships in Des Moines.

-Last year (2012-13), Penn State posted an identical 13-1 mark and 7-1 Big Ten dual record and won its third straight Big Ten Championship in Illinois during the second weekend in March.
-Sanderson earned his third straight Big Ten Coach of the Year honor (co-) in the process.
+In 2012-13, Penn State posted an identical 13-1 mark, 7-1 Big Ten dual record and won its third straight Big Ten Championship in Illinois in March.
+Sanderson earned his third straight Big Ten Coach of the Year honor (co) in the process.
 Two weeks after that, Sanderson guided Penn State to a thrilling third straight NCAA crown, helping Penn State to become just the third team in NCAA history to win three straight team titles.
-He was named NWCA National Coach of the Year at the tournament's end.
+At the tournament's end, he was named NWCA National Coach of the Year.